Columbanus: Rule of Saint Columbanus

 In the ninth chapter, Columbanus presents mortification as an essential element in the lives of monks, who are instructed, "Do nothing without counsel."
 Monks are warned to "beware of a proud independence, and learn true lowliness as they obey without murmuring and hesitation".
 According to the Rule, there are three components to mortification: "not to disagree in mind, not to speak as one pleases with the tongue, not to go anywhere with complete freedom".
 This mirrors the words of Jesus, "For I have come down from heaven not to do my will but to do the will of him who sent me."
 (John 6:38) In the tenth and final chapter, Columbanus regulates forms of penance (often corporal) for offences, and it is here that the Rule of Saint Columbanus differs significantly from that of Saint Benedict.

-The Communal Rule of Columbanus required monks to fast every day until None or 3 p.m.; this was later relaxed and observed on designated days.
-Columbanus' Rule regarding diet was very strict.
+The Communal Rule of Columbanus required monks to fast every day until None or 3 pm; this was later relaxed and observed on designated days.
+Columbanus's Rule regarding diet was very strict.
 Monks were to eat a limited diet of beans, vegetables, flour mixed with water and a small bread of a loaf, taken in the evenings.

-The habit of the monks consisted of a tunic of undyed wool, over which was worn the cuculla, or cowl, of the same material.
+The habit of the monks consisted of a tunic of undyed wool, over which was worn the cuculla (cowl) of the same material.
 A great deal of time was devoted to various kinds of manual labour, not unlike the life in monasteries of other rules.
 The Rule of Saint Columbanus was approved of by the Fourth Council of Mâcon in 627, but it was superseded at the close of the century by the Rule of Saint Benedict.
 For several centuries in some of the greater monasteries the two rules were observed conjointly.

 Character

-Columbanus did not lead a perfect life.
-According to Jonas and other sources, he could be impetuous and even headstrong, for by nature he was eager, passionate, and dauntless.
+Columbanus had his faults.
+According to Jonas and other sources, he could be impetuous and even headstrong.
 These qualities were both the source of his power and the cause of his mistakes.
 His virtues, however, were quite remarkable.
-Like many saints, he had a great love for God's creatures.
-Stories claim that as he walked in the woods, it was not uncommon for birds to land on his shoulders to be caressed, or for squirrels to run down from the trees and nestle in the folds of his cowl.
-Although a strong defender of Irish traditions, he never wavered in showing deep respect for the Holy See as the supreme authority.
-His influence in Europe was due to the conversions he effected and to the rule that he composed.
+Although a strong defender of Irish traditions, he showed deep respect for the Holy See as the supreme authority.
 It may be that the example and success of Columba in Caledonia inspired him to similar exertions.
 The life of Columbanus stands as the prototype of missionary activity in Europe, followed by such men as Kilian, Vergilius of Salzburg, Donatus of Fiesole, Wilfrid, Willibrord, Suitbert of Kaiserwerdt, Boniface, and Ursicinus of Saint-Ursanne.